A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 Huskies love doing what they do best!

+I’m a huge animal lover and the ethics of any animal activity is really important to me.
 I’ve gone dog sledding four times and I’ve always made sure to keep an open mind and be ready to re-evaluate my opinion if any new information is available to me.

 Having done two dog sledding activities recently, this one in Rovaniemi in January 2024 and another in Alta in February 2024, I feel confident saying that I personally find dog sledding in Lapland perfectly ethical.